 The K/T boundary was recovered in all the three holes cored at Site 1258, and the K/T-ejecta layer is present in Core 207-1258B-27R.
-The base of the K/T boundary is marked by a 1-mm-thick layer of clayey spherules overlying upper Maastrichtian chalks and is covered by a thin (2-3 mm) drape of whitish nannofossil chalk of potentially reworked upper Maastrichtian sediments.
+The base of the K/T boundary is marked by a \pm 1-mm-thick layer of clayey spherules overlying upper Maastrichtian chalks and is covered by a thin (2-3 mm) drape of whitish nannofossil chalk of potentially reworked upper Maastrichtian sediments.
 Alternatively, this lower lamina of spherules may represent particles that settled through a soupy portion of fine carbonate (nannofossils) that had been either fluidized or suspended by dewatering of the upper Maastrichtian sediment column induced by the K/T impact.
-The 2-mm-thick white layer is overlain by a 2-cm-thick graded bed of medium to fine sand-sized green spherules, which are, in turn, overlain by gray clay.
-The Parvulorugoglobigerina eugubina planktonic foraminiferal zone ($P\alpha$) is remarkably expanded (~3 m thick) and is overlain by planktonic foraminifers belonging to Danian foraminiferal Subzones P1a-P1c, suggesting that the recovered succession is expanded and complete (at the zone level).
+The 2-2-mm-thick white layer is overlain by a 2-2-cm-thick, thick graded bed of medium to fine sand-sized, sized green spherules, which are, in turn, overlain by gray clay.
+The P-Parvulorugoglobigerina eugubina planktonic foraminiferal zone (P α) is remarkably expanded (~3 m thick),-) and is overlain by planktonic foraminifers belonging to Danian foraminiferal zones P1a to Subzones P1a-P1c, suggesting that the recovered succession is expanded and complete (at the zone level).
 The recovery of the ejecta layer is, to our knowledge, the first such in South America.
 Demerara Rise lies ~5000 km southeast of the impact crater in Yucatan.
-The distribution of documented ejecta deposits west, north, and northeast of Yucatan is one of the supporting lines of evidence to suggest the K/T bolide approached from a southeasterly direction.
+The distribution of documented ejecta deposits, deposits west, north, and northeast of Yucatan is one of the supporting lines of evidence to suggest the K/T bolide approached from a southeasterly direction.